 • 2 tbsp olive oil

-• 1/2 tsp pepper, plus more to taste
+• ½ tsp cracked black pepper, plus extra to taste

-• 1 head broccoli, cut into florets, stalk finely sliced (or 2 cups vegetables of choice)
+• 1 head of broccoli, cut into florets, stalk finely sliced (or 2 cups vegetables of choice)

 • 2 tbsp pesto, store-bought or homemade